ymilkessa/stego-server/README.md

 5. **CORS**: Cross-origin requests are enabled by default for web application integration.

+## Model Caching System

+The server implements an intelligent caching system to optimize performance:

+### How It Works
+- **Default Model Preloading**: The default model is loaded automatically on server startup
+- **Lazy Loading**: Additional models are loaded only when first requested
+- **Persistent Caching**: Models stay in memory between requests for fast subsequent access
+- **Multi-Model Support**: Different models are cached separately, allowing you to switch between them efficiently

+### Performance Benefits
+- **Fast First Requests**: Default model is ready immediately
+- **No Redundant Loading**: Same models are never loaded twice
+- **Memory Efficient**: Only requested models are kept in memory
+- **Scalable**: Can handle multiple different models simultaneously

+### Cache Management
+- **View Cache Status**: Use `GET /cache` to see which models are cached
+- **Clear Cache**: Use `POST /cache/clear` to free memory when needed
+- **Automatic Cleanup**: Cache persists until server restart or manual clearing

 ## Troubleshooting

 **Model Loading Issues:**
 - Ensure your Hugging Face token is valid and set in the `.env` file
 - Check that you have sufficient GPU memory available
 - Verify PyTorch CUDA installation if using GPU
+- Use `GET /cache` to check which models are currently loaded
+- Use `POST /cache/clear` to free memory if experiencing out-of-memory issues

 **Encoding/Decoding Failures:**
 - Ensure all parameters match between encoding and decoding